agahkarakuzu/eda_organized/README.md

 If you fork this repository, open the `Actions` tab and click that green button to enable `CI` running for your fork!
-This way, you can ensure that your changes will not break something and make your PR with mind at peace 😌.
+This way, you can ensure that your changes will not break something and help you make a PR with mind at peace 😌.

 Other exercises will ask you to work with [Aurina's repository](https://github.com/AurinaBMH/OHBMpractical).
 Thank you @AurinaBMH!